 Average Monthly Energy Usage

 This is the big one, if we’re being honest.
-How people use energy in a home truly determines the size of the solar system you need.
-While the average U.S. residential solar system is in the 5 kilowatt range7, your family might be especially thrifty, meaning you might need only 4 kW to power your 2,000 square foot home.
-On the other hand, if you have a large family that entertains often and has installed lots of amenities in that same 2,000 square foot home, you might need an 8 kW system — and that will cost more.
+Your energy bill will determine the size of the solar system you need — therefore the number of panels you will need.
+While the average U.S. residential solar system is in the 5-kilowatt range, your family might be especially thrifty, meaning you might need only 4 kW to power your 2,000 square foot home.6 On the other hand, if you have a large family that entertains often and has installed lots of amenities in that same 2,000 square foot home, you might need an 8 kW system — and that will cost more.

 Understanding the Solar Investment Tax Credit

 As we alluded to earlier, the ITC has been an overall boon to the expansion and health of the solar industry.
-It reduces the cost of installing solar panels by 30%, and it’s a large reason the solar industry has consistently experienced 50% annual growth for the past decade.
+As of 2021, the ITC reduces the cost of installing solar panels by 26%, and it’s a large reason the solar industry has consistently experienced a 42% annual growth rate for the past decade.

 By reducing the upfront solar installation cost, more people have been able to invest in the installation of rooftop solar on their homes and businesses.
 This constant uptick in the amount of solar panel generation has served as the backbone of solar energy’s growth, which increases the viability and long-term impact of solar power.

-Unfortunately, the residential ITC is set to completely expire by 2022, with the ramp down beginning in 2020.
+Unfortunately, the residential ITC is set to completely expire by 2024, with the ramp down already happening now.
 Thankfully, solar panel installations costs overall have decreased during the life of the ITC, but the solar panel industry is still preparing for a slowdown in installations in the short-term future.
+Therefore, if there was any time to consider solar panels for your home, the time is now.
+The discount is only going to decrease.

 Assessing Your Solar Panel Potential